Every city has street art, but the murals on Kansas City buildings are especially cool because a lot of them honor the city’s jazz music legacy.

 Buddha is watching.
 Always.

-Over at the Kemper Museum of Contemporary Art, the giant spider stands guard at the entrance.
+It’s a short walk over to the Kemper Museum of Contemporary Art, where a giant spider stands guard at the entrance.

 Which piece of Kansas City art is your favorite?